-Every AF-400 Inverter drive has been factory tested and is ready to operate, provided that the external power and control connections have been properly made and no shipping and installation damage had been sustained.
-It is recommended that the following step-by-step procedure be followed to ensure proper operation of the equipment.
+Every AF-400 Inverter drive has been factory tested and is ready to operate, provided that the external power and control connections have been properly made and no shipping and installation damage has been sustained.
+It is recommended that the following step-by-step start-up procedure be followed to ensure proper operation of the equipment.

 IF DOOR INTERLOCKS (IF SUPPLIED) ARE DEACTIVATED OR BYPASSED, EXTREME CAUTION MUST BE USED.
-BE SURE TO REMEMBER TO RETURN INTERLOCKS TO OPERATING CONDITION AFTER START-UP OR TROUBLESHOOTING.
+BE SURE TO RETURN INTERLOCKS TO OPERATING CONDITION AFTER START-UP OR TROUBLESHOOTING TO ELIMINATE THE POSSIBILITY OF PERSONAL INJURY OR LOSS OF LIFE RESULTING FROM OPERATION WITHOUT THOSE DEVICES.